sassafrastech/sassy-home/app/views/markdown/code_of_conduct.html.md

-# Sassafras Tech Collective
-# Code of Conduct
+# Code of Conduct of Sassafras Tech Collective

 ## Purpose